29 Aug Amazon Neptune, the Truth Revealed

-- Count all 3-hop-path endpoint vertices for 10 fixed random seeds, timeout set to 2.5 hours/query.
+- Count all 3-hop-path endpoint vertices for 10 fixed random seeds, timeout set to 3 minutes/query.

-- Count all 6-hop-path endpoint vertices for 10 fixed random seeds, timeout set to 2.5 hours/query.
+- Count all 6-hop-path endpoint vertices for 10 fixed random seeds, timeout set to 3 minutes/query.

 - We attempted to test PageRank and Weakly Connected Component discovery queries, but Amazon Neptune seems to lack the language support for algorithmic queries.